ranjanriya/The-Hue-Crew-Flip-The-Hue/README.md

 - 🎨 **Color-Switching Mechanic** – Flip between black and white to toggle visibility of obstacles and traps.
 - ⚡ **Dash Ability** – Quickly burst forward to cross wide gaps or dodge traps.
 - 🧗 **Platforming Puzzles** – Layers of platforms, hidden paths, and moving traps demand strategy and reflexes.
-- 🔁 **Checkpoint System** – Respawn at the last activated checkpoint after a mistake.
+- 🔁 **Checkpoint System** – Respawn after a mistake at the last activated checkpoint.
 - 📊 **Analytics Tracking** – Gameplay metrics like deaths, dashes, and flips are logged and visualized using Firebase + Python.
 - 🖥️ **Web-Based Build** – No downloads!
 Play directly in your browser.